AdapTive Envelope

 Sequence construction around seasons and events so revenue continues while comfort expands.

-Activate the most visible, highest-ROI zones first (rooftop bar, dining patio, pool deck) to prove value early.
+Activate the most visible, highest-ROI zones first — rooftop bars, dining patios, or pool decks — to prove value early and build momentum.

 Deployment Options